GravitoLtd/gravitoltd.github.io/docs/Consent_Management/Google_consent_mode.md

 ## What is Google Consent Mode?

-Google Consent Mode provides a way for websites to communicate user consent choices to Google’s tags.
-It enables Google services to adjust data collection based on consent status, ensuring better compliance and reporting continuity.
-[Read more here]( https://developers.google.com/tag-platform/security/guides/consent?consentmode=advanced)
+ Google Consent Mode lets a site communicate a visitor’s consent status to Google.
+Gravito CMP collects and stores user consent and integrates with Google Consent Mode to share that status with Google.
+When consent is limited or denied, Google tags adjust accordingly (e.g., restricted storage or other consent-aware behavior).
+Consent Mode is not a banner and not a legal compliance solution; it operates in tandem with our CMP [Read more here]( https://developers.google.com/tag-platform/security/guides/consent?consentmode=advanced)

 For example: